rajalakshmi-122005/tata-data-visualisation-powerbi/README.md

-# Tata Data Visualisation – Power BI Project
+# Tata Data Visualization (Power BI Project)

 ## Overview
-This project is part of the Tata Virtual Experience Program conducted via Forage.
-The objective was to analyze retail transaction data and develop interactive dashboards using Power BI to generate actionable business insights for stakeholders.
+This project is part of the Tata Virtual Experience Program (Forage).
+It focuses on analyzing retail transaction data and building interactive Power BI dashboards to deliver actionable business insights for stakeholders.

 ## Objective
-To support data-driven decision-making by analyzing sales performance, customer behavior, and regional contributions to revenue.
+To enable data-driven decision-making by analyzing sales performance, customer behavior, and regional revenue contribution using Power BI.

 ## Tools & Technologies
 - Microsoft Power BI